 When we arrived, we found out they didn’t get the right table from the attic, although we asked for it over the phone.
 This actually happened last time too.
 It’s ok, I don’t get angry over it.
 You can see they’re not used to wheelchair users, because they never come here.
 That’s because the building isn’t disabled-friendly at all.
 There are major thresholds, they don’t have a toilet for disabled people (and the hallway to the toilets is too narrow to go through with a wheelchair anyway).
 They also have these swing doors you always see in saloons in western movies , so that’s always an adventure to go through.
 We already developed some good techniques for that 🙂 Oh and even though they aren’t used to it, the staff does treat me with respect, just like they treat the other guests.
 I hardly ever encounter that, just because of the prejudices people have about wheelchair users.
 And they do seem to actually feel sorry (and surprised) when they find out their restaurant isn’t disabled-friendly – and are very glad when they discover we’re pretty used to these situations and always find some kind of solution for it.

 For me, it was a wonderful evening.
 We’ve been there for an hour (my family – including me – are fast eaters, so an hour is long for us) and the chatting was nice.
-I’m glad my boyfriend and I could celebrate our anniversary, despite all the stuff going on such as all the uncertainty we still have going on about housing, school, getting help, money etc. (more about that another time).
+I’m glad my fellow Hippo and I could celebrate our anniversary, despite all the stuff going on such as all the uncertainty we still have going on about housing, school, getting help, money etc. (more about that another time).
 Using the wheelchair is a great solution, because it’s adapted for me and my bad back.
 Otherwise I wouldn’t be able to sit, lie or walk for at least 2 days when I have to sit on those chairs for an hour.
 Despite all the issues this restaurant is still great.
 I’ve had more issues with other restaurants and then I’m not talking about the tasteless but expensive food (yet).
 I’m just happy they don’t have stairs here before you can go to the toilet or enter the building.